Vinegret43/dispute/README.md

 # You don't have to copy it to ~/.local/bin, any directory which is in
 # your $PATH should be fine
 cp target/release/dispute ~/.local/bin
-# Installs desktop files so you can launch Dispute from your app launcher
+# Installs desktop files so you can launch Dispute from your app launcher.
+# UNIX-only
 dispute --install
 ```